Q: What do you call an acid with an attitude?

 Professor Liyang Dai-Hattrick

-Prior to joining the University of Toronto, Liyang served as an instructor at the University of Maryland, where she played a pivotal role in shaping the curriculum for the Introduction to Materials Science and Engineering course.
+Before joining the University of Toronto, Prof. Dai-Hattrick was an instructor at the University of Maryland, where she was pivotal in shaping the curriculum for the Introduction to Materials Science and Engineering course.
 She also taught courses in mechanical and civil engineering departments at the University of South Carolina and served as an associate professor at Cecil College in Maryland, where she designed and delivered an engineering curriculum encompassing various disciplines of Engineering.

 Professor Interviews